 (Recommended drying time on the paint is 6 hours.)

-In place of the skirt, I added 3/4″ nickel nail heads from Hobby Lobby.
+•In place of the skirt, I added 3/4″ nickel nail heads (order here from my affiliate link).
 I used 3 packages per chair, and spaced them 2″ apart along the “seam” where the original skirt was attached.

-I also added nail heads to the arms of the chairs in a staggered pattern.
+•Next, I added nail heads to the arms of the chairs in a staggered pattern.
 I could have purchased smaller nail heads to fit the dainty arms, but I decided I liked the larger ones better.
-I also like the staggered effect, I love the unexpected pattern that they make.
+They created a staggered effect and I like the unexpected pattern that they make.

 The original blue upholstery undertones give the new grey color depth and interest in my opinion.